Yu-Xu25/cse15l-lab-reports/lab-report-1-week-2.md

 1. If you are on Windows, [Install OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse)
 2. Look up your course-specific account for your course: [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php)
 3. In Visual Studio Code:
-> a.
-Input command(with the letters in front of the '@' replaced by letters in your own course account):
+> *  Input command(with the letters in front of the '@' replaced by letters in your own course account):
 >
->` ssh cs15lwi22zz@ieng6ucsd.edu`
+>`ssh cs15lwi22zz@ieng6ucsd.edu`
 >
->b.
-If you are the first time connecting to the server, this is the massage you could get:
+> * If you are the first time connecting to the server, this is the massage you could get:
 >
->⤇ ssh cs15lwi22zz@ieng6.ucsd.edu
+>`⤇ ssh cs15lwi22zz@ieng6.ucsd.edu
 The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.
 RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
-Are you sure you want to continue connecting (yes/no/[fingerprint])?
+Are you sure you want to continue connecting (yes/no/[fingerprint])?`
 >
 >(Type "yes" as the answer)
 >
->c.
-Type in your passward (usually matches your TritionLink passward).
+>*  Type in your passward (usually matches your TritionLink passward).
 >
 >This is the output indicating you successfully log in the server:
 ![Image](server.png)
+>
 >Your terminal is connected to a computer in the UCSD CSE basement!
 Now you can run your commands on that computer.